It all began with a vision.

 John Michael also began to write books from his wealth of study and personal experience of integrated monastic life.
 A respected (and prolific) author, John Michael’s 24th book “Blessings of St. Benedict” was published September 2011.

-John Michael leads his very active ministry from the Little Portion Hermitage where he is the founder and Minister General of the Brothers and Sisters of Charity.
+John Michael leads his very active ministry from both the Little Portion Hermitage in Arkansas and St. Clare's Monastery in Houston where he is the founder and Minister General of the Brothers and Sisters of Charity.
 Along with his many artistic achievements, his humanitarian efforts have been recognized with awards including special recognition from Mercy Corps and the Mother Teresa award.

 When a fire devastated John Michael’s monastery in April of 2008, John Michael began a new format of itinerant ministry traveling from parish to parish to raise money to rebuild his community’s home.
 It became clear that God was not only using his ministry to rebuild the monastery but to bring fulfillment to the original vision.